guardian/amigo/roles/docker-compose/README.md

 # Docker Compose

 Installs Docker Compose.
-Requires `version` as a parameter.
+Optional `version` as a parameter, otherwise it will install the latest.